changsongl/go-wrk-dynamic/README.md

 go-wrk is a modern HTTP benchmarking tool capable of generating significant load when run on a single multi-core CPU.
 It builds on go language go routines and scheduler for behind the scenes async IO and concurrency.

-This package has more features than others for dynamic path, body, etc.
+This package (fork from https://github.com/tsliwowicz/go-wrk) has more features than others for dynamic path, body, etc.

 --------

-    go get github.com/tsliwowicz/go-wrk
+    go get github.com/changsongl/go-wrk-dyncmic

 This will download and compile go-wrk.
 The binary will be placed under your $GOPATH/bin directory